JamesClonk/terraform-vcloud-kubernetes/README.md

 > **Note**: The more worker nodes you have, the smaller the disk size gets that they need in order to distribute and cover all your `PersistentVolume` needs.
 This is why the worker nodes in the *Large* cluster example actually have a smaller disk than in the *Medium* example.

+Set the amount of control plane nodes to either be 1, 3 or 5.
+They have to be an odd number for the quorum to work correctly, and anything above 5 is not really that beneficial anymore.
+For a highly-available setup usually the perfect number of control plane nodes is `3`.

+The amount of worker nodes can be set to anything between 1 and 100.
+Do not set it to a number higher than that, this Terraform module currently supports only a maximum of 100 worker nodes!

 ### Provisioning
 ![DCS+ Terraform](https://raw.githubusercontent.com/JamesClonk/terraform-vcloud-kubernetes/data/dcs_terraform.gif)